Semrush helps you:

 The link to my site is inside of that thin area (it’s highlighted with a green box):

 This tells you that my link isn’t packed in with a bunch of other internal or external links.
-That’s something you’d see on a resource page or on a directory.
+(Like you might see on a resource page or a directory, for example.)

-Instead, the link is an editorial link inside of content.
+Instead, the link is an editorial link inside of the main content.

 And if you look at the actual page, that’s what’s happening.